opensourcedesign/opensourcedesign.github.io/README.md

 ## Code & Design The Website

-You need some basic ability to use a terminal as well as some knowledge of web development like HTML, CSS, and JavaScript.
-The site is built with the following programming tools:
+To contribute to the website, you'll need some basic terminal skills and knowledge of web development technologies like HTML, CSS, and JavaScript.
+The site is built with the following tools:

 - [Jekyll][jekyll]
 - [Bootstrap][bootstrap]

 ### Installing

-This step requires having a `ruby` development environment and `git` installed and configured to connect to GitHub with SSH.
+Before you begin, ensure you have a `Ruby` development environment and `Git` installed and configured to connect to GitHub with SSH.

+#### Prerequisites

+- **Ruby**: Jekyll requires Ruby version 2.5.0 or higher.
+- **RubyGems**: Ruby package manager.
+- **GCC and Make**: Essential for compiling native extensions.

+You can install these dependencies using the following guides:

 - [Installing Ruby][installing-ruby]
 - [Using GitHub with SSH][github-ssh]

-1. Install Jekyll using and other Ruby gems.
-Find out more on https://jekyllrb.com/docs/

-> e.g. Jekyll requires the following:
-Ruby version 2.5.0 or higher
-RubyGems
-GCC and Make
+#### Installation Steps

+1. **Install Bundler and Jekyll**

+    First, install Bundler, which manages Ruby dependencies:

 ```sh
 sudo gem install bundler